 The Girona Tourist Guide will help you arrange your visit to Girona in Spain.
 If you want specific information to plan your trip e.g. transport or Girona airport etc look at our navigation panel to the left that has links to detailed pages on all aspects of Girona.
-Alternatively you can type in a few keywords into our Girona Tourist Guide search box which can be found at the top of every page and click the Go button to find pages that answer your questions.

 The Province Of Girona, Spain - What It Has To Offer You

 Girona in Spain is the city that is the capital of its own province.
 It is spelt 'Gerona' in Castilian Spanish and 'Girona' in Catalan, which is the primary language spoken throughout the province.
 Girona is in the north-east of Spain, and is bordered by France, and the provinces of Barcelona and Lleida.